COMM 4035 - Communicating Across Cultures

 There is a growing need to communicate effectively across cultural differences.
-Writer James Neuliep defines culture as an accumulated pattern of values, beliefs, and behaviors shared by an identifiable group of people with a common history and verbal and nonverbal code system, pervades every aspect of the communicative process.
+Writer James Neuliep defines culture as an accumulated pattern of values, beliefs, and behaviors shared by an identifiable group of people with a common history and verbal and nonverbal code system.
+Culture pervades every aspect of the communicative process.
 This course uses a contextual approach to examine the ways culture, communication, context, and power intersect in intercultural communication interactions.
-We will identify and analyze obstacles and barriers to effective intercultural communication.
-Finally, we will examine strategies and skills needed to become a competent and effective intercultural communicator.
+Students will identify and analyze obstacles and barriers to effective intercultural communication.
+Finally, students will examine strategies and skills needed to become a competent and effective intercultural communicator.

 NOTE: This course is not offered this term.
 Please refer to the annual schedule for Organizational And Professional Communication to see the next time this course is offered.